 The Router’s Compatibility

-Starlink system of mesh networks is a dual-band mesh access point that is compatible with Starlink Terminal.
+Starlink system of mesh networks is a dual-band mesh access point compatible with Starlink Terminal.
 You can link up to 128 devices to one mesh node, not expecting a latency of your network or any other issues.

 The Connectivity with a Rectangular Dish